awsdocs/amazon-transcribe-developer-guide/doc_source/diarization.md

 ### API<a name="diarization-batch-api"></a>

-**To identify speakers in an audio file using a batch transcription job \(API\)**
+**To identify speakers in audio using a batch transcription job \(API\)**
-+ For the [ StartTranscriptionJob ](API_StartTranscriptionJob.md) API, specify the following\.
++ For the [StartTranscriptionJob](https://docs.aws.amazon.com/transcribe/latest/APIReference/API_StartTranscriptionJob.html) API, specify the following\.

   1. For `TranscriptionJobName`, specify a name unique to your AWS account\.

-  1. For `LanguageCode`, specify the language code that corresponds to the language spoken in your media file and the language of your vocabulary filter\.
+  1. For `LanguageCode`, specify the language code that corresponds to the language spoken in your media\.

   1. For the `MediaFileUri` parameter of the `Media` object, specify the name of the media file you want to transcribe\.